Nefarious-Chicken/dateworthy/_STYLE-GUIDE.md

 ### Capital letters in variable names

-* Some people choose to use capitalization of the first letter in their variable names to indicate that they contain a [class](http://en.wikipedia.org/wiki/Class_(computer_science\)).
+* Some people choose to use capitalization of the first letter in their variable names to indicate that they contain a class.
 This capitalized variable might contain a function, a prototype, or some other construct that acts as a representative for the whole class.
 * Optionally, some people use a capital letter only on functions that are written to be run with the keyword `new`.
 * Do not use all-caps for any variables.
 Some people use this pattern to indicate an intended "constant" variable, but the language does not offer true constants, only mutable variables.